jmcd73/docker-ubuntu1804-apache24-php7/README.md

 # docker-ubuntu1804-apache2-php72
-A docker image based on Ubuntu 18.04 LTS with Apache2 + PHP 7.2 + Cups 2.2.x
+A docker image based on Ubuntu 18.04 LTS with Apache2 + PHP 7.2 + Cups 2.2.x.

+I use this image to develop a CakePHP 2.x application on my macbook use Docker Desktop for Mac

 Clone this repo and run docker build